sketch-hq/SketchAPI/docs-website/pages/index.md

 ## [CLI](/cli)

-Use the `sketchtool` command line interface to export assets, inspect documents and run plugins.
+Use the `sketchtool` command-line interface to export assets, inspect documents and run plugins.

 [View documentation](/cli)